zaidfayaz/React/react_practice/1-Introduction.md

 - Error boundaries are react components that catch JS error in their child component tree, log those errors and display a fall-back UI.
 - A class component becomes an error boundary by defining either or both of getDerivedStateFromError and componentDidCatch lifecycle methods,
-- The placement of the error boundary also matters as it controls of the entire app should have the fall-back UI Or just the component causing the problem
+- The placement of the error boundary also matters as it controls of the entire app should have the fall-back UI Or just the component causing the problem.
 - It provides a way to gracefully handle error in application code .

             Higher Order Component - HOC